actionjack/vagrant-ngircd/slides/vagrant-puppet-workflow.md

 # Vagrant workflow with Puppet

-## Infrastructure as Code in a Sandbox
+## Test Driven Infrastructure in a Sandbox

 !SLIDE bullets transition=fade